jaldabaoth-code/Jack-Sparrow/README.md

 <h1>Jack Sparrow (PHP Checkpoint 3, WCS Web PHP)</h1>

-### The goal is to create a game "Jack Sparrow", with a boat where you have to find a treasure
+### The goal is to create a game "Jack Sparrow", with a boat where you have to find a treasure by using Symfony

 ---